Legal Technology

 It’s not!
 Even if you are not tech-savvy, you can find out from intake providers how the data moves from an intake into a case.
 Think about how Google has tracking pixels for websites.
 Intake systems should have some sort of tracking mechanism in place to pass on where the source comes from — whether you got a lead from your firm’s website form or a specific advertising channel.

 If the intake solution is truly integrated with the case management solution, it should be easy to capture the lead source from the intake and transfer it to the case.
 This gives you visibility as to which marketing channels generated the most leads that converted to cases.
+Engaging with prospective clients through client intake forms can streamline the onboarding process and enhance efficiency, ensuring you capture the right information from potential clients.

-For more on what to look for in a lead-tracking system, see “Don’t Waste Your Marketing Dollars With a Bad Intake Process: 5 Meaningful Changes” by Mark Homer
+For more on what to look for in a lead-tracking system, see “Don’t Waste Your Marketing Dollars With a Bad Intake Process: 5 Meaningful Changes” by Mark Homer.

 4. You need to have a customer relationship management tool for full pipeline visibility.